 3. Is CURT available to physicians, dispensing organizations and law enforcement 24hrs a day?

-Yes.
-The CURT system is available to physicians and dispensing organizations 24-hours a day.
-Law Enforcement can call the Department to verify a patient or dispensing organization employee's status.
+The Compassionate Use Registry of Texas (CURT) system is available to physicians and dispensing organizations 24-hours a day.

 Return to Top